jdeath/Bedrock-Homeassistant/README.md

 ```

 Note needed with core-2021.3.1 or later:
-Initial commit of a bedrock integration for homeassistant.

 Not easibly useable as built-in minecraft mcstatus must be updated to at least 5.1.1.
 I put in an issue and it has been accepted into dev.
-Hopefully the next release after 2021.3.0 will have it.
-Untill then, you can add it manually if you really want.
 ```
 ssh in developer mode or the host system find your docker instance with “docker ps” (for me I am looking for container homeassistant/qemux86-64-homeassistant:2021.3.0